jerdog/streamlining-devex-revealhugo/content/_index.md

 ### In conclusion

 {{% note %}}
-The efficiencies gained by making sure you're using tools that provide CI/CD standardization as well as being interoperable between all of the systems your developers are using is at the core of what Developer Experience really is about… ruthlessly eliminating barriers (and blockers) that keep your developers from being successful.
+The efficiencies gained by making sure you're using tools that provide CI/CD standardization as well as being interoperable between all of the systems your developers are using is at the core of what Developer Experience really is about… ruthlessly eliminating barriers (and blockers) that keep your developers from being successful.{{% /note %}}
-{{% /note %}}

 ---